 How did you first become involved in Precept Bible Study?

-The same friend that invited me to my first Bible Study said “we have a class at church that I think you would like but it’s DEEP!”
-I remember thinking, “what does that even mean, DEEP?”
-I attended my first Precept class and they were going through the book of 1st Peter.
-That day my eyes were as big as saucers and these things they were talking about peaked my curiosity and I could not wait to come back the next week!
-The homework, I literally binged on and I had this fire that could not be quenched, nor did I want it to be.
+The same friend that invited me to my first Bible Study said “we have a class at church that I think you would like but it’s DEEP.”
+I remember thinking, “What does that even mean – ‘DEEP’?”
+I attended my first Precept class, and they were going through the book of 1st Peter.
+That day my eyes were as big as saucers and the things they were talking about peaked my curiosity… I could not wait to come back the next week!
+I binged on the homework, and I had this fire that could not be quenched – nor did I want it to be.